“It’s what the surgeon doesn’t see that kills the patient.”

 While the study noted that the combination of HIPEC and EPIC was not significantly more effective than HIPEC alone, the survival rates greatly increased when the protocol including NIPEC was used.
 In fact, approximately half of patients lived for 5 years after HIPEC and EPIC, while 75% of patients who received additional NIPEC were alive.

 This increase in survival rates is extraordinarily promising for mesothelioma patients, as it suggests that mesothelioma may not be a fatal disease for some patients.
 In fact, survival rates of mesothelioma patients are likely to continue to increase as time goes on and cancer research continues.

 Dr. Paul Sugarbaker’s Healing Philosophy

-Outside of the operating room, Dr. Sugarbaker is also extraordinarily ambitious in his endless quest to cure peritoneal cancers and is constantly trying to refine the medical procedures that could potentially lead to a cure.
-Now in his 70’s, he shows no signs of slowing down in this mission.
+Outside of the operating room, Dr. Sugarbaker was also extraordinarily ambitious in his endless quest to cure peritoneal cancers and constantly tried to refine the medical procedures that could potentially lead to a cure.